Civlac/SRWLED-Wiki/Installing-and-Compiling.md

 * Downloaded and installed the library pre-requisites.
 * Downloaded and installed WLED.
 * Connected your device and ensured it connected to a COM port.
+* For previous WLED users, ensure you have modified your Flash settings to support 2MB minimum.

 You should now be able to compile and upload WLED to your ESP device.